tecoholic/docs-oxd/sources/plugin/python/index.md

 # oxd-python
-Python Client Library for the [Gluu oxD Server RP](http://ox.gluu.org/doku.php?id=oxd:rp).
+Python Client Library for the [Gluu oxD](https://www.gluu.org/docs-oxd/).

-**oxdpython** is a thin wrapper around the communication protocol of oxD server.
+**oxdpython** is a thin wrapper around the [communication protocol](https://www.gluu.org/docs-oxd/oxdserver/) of oxD server.
 This can be used to access the OpenID connect & UMA Authorization end points of the Gluu Server via the oxD RP.
 This library provides the function calls required by a website to access user information from a OpenID Connect Provider (OP) by using the OxD as the Relying Party (RP).

-## Using the Library in your website
+## Using the Python Library to build your website

-[oxD RP](http://ox.gluu.org/doku.php?id=oxd:rp) has complete information about the Code Authorization flow and the various details about oxD RP configuration.
-This document provides only documentation about the oxd-python library.

 ### Prerequisites